ViralTexts/gtr-clusters/clusters/18621108-sn83016348-OurRecipeForCuringMeat.md

 ## [From _The state rights democrat._](https://chroniclingamerica.loc.gov/lccn/sn84022644/1869-04-17/ed-1/seq-4)

 #### 1869-04-17 &middot; Albany, Linn County, Oregon

 <table style="width: 100%;"><tr><td style="width: 50%">

+blood,
-eaving the meat fresh and clean.
+tc., leaving the meat fresh and clean.
 Some omit boil lag the pickle, and find it
 to answer well ; though the operation of
 boiling purines the pickle by throwing